everpixelgame/docs/guides/getting-started.md

     - Rare: 3% reduction per level
     - Epic: 4% reduction per level
     - Legendary: 5% reduction per level
-5. You can either wait for the cooldown to pass or restore energy using $EPXL
+5. After a dungeon run, you must wait for the cooldown to pass naturally before using that Hero again

 ### Level Up:
 1. Heroes gain EXP from dungeons automatically